ALPHAINVESTO

 Download Telegram on your phone and desktop.
 Enable notifications specifically for our channel so alerts reach you instantly.
 Review our Telegram access page for step-by-step onboarding instructions.
 Set up notification sounds to differentiate signal alerts from regular messages.

-Step 4: Learn the Signal Format
+Step 4: Learn the research format

 Step 5: Paper Trade Your First 5 Signals